nickyiliwang0000/h/projects/project-01.md

 You'll be submitting your project via GitHub and posting the link to the repository on Basecamp.

 1. Remove any unneeded files from the project.
-1. Create a repository called `firstNameLastNameProject#`
+1. Create a repository called `firstNameLastNameProjectOne`
 1. Push your files to GitHub.
 1. Submit your repo URL using [the project submission form](https://forms.gle/FQuAaNeSpbTqbwTT8).